Cashback vs. Rewards Credit Cards: Which is Right For You?

 Using a cashback credit card does not automatically earn you cash back in your account after every purchase.
 It is calculated based on the amount you spend and the percentage of cashback you earn on it.

-Other credit cards offer a higher percentage of cashback on certain purchases, like groceries and recurring payments.
-One of the best cashback rewards credit cards for an elevated earn rate on these categories is the Scotia Momentum Visa Infinite Card, which gives you 4% back on recurring payments like subscriptions, bills and even your rent.
+Some credit cards offer a flat rate of cash back on every purchase, while others offer a higher percentage of cashback on certain purchases, like groceries and recurring payments.
+One of the best cashback rewards credit cards for an elevated earn rate in these categories is the Scotia Momentum Visa Infinite Card, which gives you 4% back on recurring payments like subscriptions, bills, and even your rent.

 The higher earn rate categories sometimes have a limit as to how much cash back you can earn.
 For example, the Scotia Momentum card caps the 4% cash back at $25,000 annually.
 If you spend more than this, you will earn 1% cash back until the next year.